MayusYT/PlayTimeTracker/README.md

 If you aren't using a very special setup, you should be able to leave everything as-is but the `table` and the credentials (`username` and `password`).
 You set the table name to the name you created the table with and the credentials to the ones you used to log in to phpMyAdmin.

 Nice!
 Don't forget to save the config and restart the server!
-Then you should be able to see the playtime **in Milliseconds** at the database.
+If you join the server and leave it again, you should be able to see the playtime **in Milliseconds** at the database.
 If you want to add another server to track, just add the plugin to this server and create a new table (don't forget to modify the table entry in the config!)

 If you have any questions/bugs/improvements, please file an issue.